DaveyJH/first-project/README.md

+*Not a 'pretty' example, but a very early attempt with very little knowledge.
+Left as public to show progression and development*

 # Frontend Mentor - Profile card component solution

 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.